 - Complementary medical procedures, such as chiropractor and acupuncture sessions

 - Smoking cessation products, like nicotine patches

 - Feminine hygiene products, birth control pills and condoms

 - Weight loss programs (to treat a condition diagnosed by a physician)

 - Medical supplies, such as thermometers, bandages and crutches

 A list of acceptable expenses can be found on the IRS Medical and Dental Expenses page.

 Even with an FSA, you could take advantage of savings offers, especially on your prescription medications.
-With a discount card like one from Inside Rx, you may be able to save up to 80% on your prescription medications.
-Simply search for your medication at InsideRx.com and compare prices at pharmacies near you.
-When you’re ready, download your savings card instantly and bring to the pharmacy with you to see if you can save!
-Saving on your prescriptions, even when using an FSA, allows you to use the remainder of your account on other items as mentioned above.
-Get the most bang for your buck!
+With a discount card like one from Inside Rx, you may be able to save up to 80% on your brand and generic prescription medications.
+To see if you can save and unlock savings, simply search for your medication at InsideRx.com and enter your zip code to compare lowest prices at the pharmacies closest to you.
+The Inside Rx savings card is accepted at nearly 60,000 pharmacies nationwide.
+Saving on your prescriptions, even when using an FSA, allows you to use the remainder of your account on other items as mentioned above, to get you the most bang for your buck!